 Avoid chemical cleaning of copper/bronze coins at all costs.
 Stick with a tooth-pick or something else that won't scratch the coin's surface.

 A small amount of white vinegar applied to any difficult to remove dirt or verdigris should loosen it up and eventually remove it.
-Try and keep the white vinegar to the spot that actually needs cleaning - while cupronickel seems pretty resistent to any major damage from white vinegar, some cupronickel coins are actually a thin layer of cupronickel around a more reactive core (so-called clad coins) and the white vinegar can get through to and expose the core.
+Try and keep the white vinegar to the spot that actually needs cleaning - while cupronickel seems pretty resistent to any major damage from white vinegar, some cupronickel coins are actually a thin layer of cupronickel around a more reactive core (so-called clad coins) and the white vinegar can get through to and or expose the core and react with it.